Vincent and Franz

 To capture the exotic times we had together

-To make a sense of it all, I write
+To decipher the chaos, to make sense of it all, I write

 However

-The more secret I reveal
+The more secrets I reveal

 The murkier the canvas grows.